Ｌｏｎｅ ｗａｙ ｕｐ Riding up west through Africa

 While I was searching for a gas station who accepted my US$ again, someone gave me 5 Liters of petrol for free.
 There were also friendly people in Nigeria.
-To take out money out of an ATM seemed to dangerous for me, because there were always lots of other people around.
+To take out money out of an ATM seemed to dangerous for me, because there were always lots of other people around watching me.

 During sunset, shortly before Shagamu, I followed a very small path for the workers into a big plantation.
 When the path ended after some kilometers, it was so narrow that I could not even turn my machine anymore GPS N06°53'50.3" E006°30'51.2".